Dreamless2/Telinha/README.md

 > ⚠️ This repository is for viewing purposes only

-> ❌ Uso do código não é permitido / Code usage is not allowed
+> ❌ Code usage is not allowed

 ---

-## 📌 Sobre o Projeto / About the Project
+## 📌 About the Project

-Telinha é um software desenvolvido com foco em desempenho, organização e arquitetura robusta.

 Telinha is a software project focused on performance, clean architecture, and code organization.

-Este repositório existe exclusivamente para **portfólio técnico**.
 This repository exists solely for **technical portfolio purposes**.

 ---